“The Main Obstacle to Peace Is the Fear of Peace”

 Archbishop Sabbah: As a Christian, Easter in the celebration of the resurrection of Our Lord Jesus Christ and this means the victory over death and over every sort of evil.

 Here in this country, which is the country of the Resurrection, which is a land of God and which is the Holy Land, we continue to be at the heart of a conflict and in a situation of death and hatred.
 Our message to the Israelis and to the Palestinians is this: "Up to the present time, and for almost 100 years, you have walked in the paths of violence and despite this, after 100 years, you have not reached peace or security.
-Take different paths, find other ways and you know them: talks, dialogue, understanding the needs of others, putting oneself in the place of the other to reach an agreement that [you] can find and give everything that is due to each of the parties."
+Take different paths, find other ways and you know them: talks, dialogue, understanding the needs of others, putting oneself in the place of the other to reach an agreement that

 The Israelis want security and they want peace; the Palestinians want their independence, their security as well, and peace.
 And they are capable of attaining it.
 There is much opposition for ideological reasons, for political reasons because of a fear of peace.
 In my opinion, the main obstacle to peace is the fear of peace.